premake/premake-core/website/docs/Tokens.md

 }
 ```

-### Symbolic Links and Windows
+### Symbolic Links

 For Windows, it is required to create symbolic links from an elevated context or to have Developer Mode enabled.
 The minimum required Windows version to execute symbolic links is Windows 10.

+LINKDIR and LINKFILE follow Windows `mklink` semantics, i.e. `{LINKFILE} LINK TARGET`, instead of Posix semantics.

 ## Tokens and Filters